 Health and Care

-Equitable Placed Based Health and Care (EPHC) is the work we do to support and work with local systems, aiming to integrate health and social care so that they are able to operate more responsively to the needs of people, communities and places.
-We do this by:
+The EPHC Theme has a research focus to support place-based approaches to address health inequalities with a vision to ‘support local systems aiming to integrate health and care so that they are able to operate responsively to the needs of people, community and place’.

 The Equitable Place Based Health and Care theme continues to build on the legacy of the CLAHRC North West Coast Neighbourhood Resilience Programme

 ARCFEST April 2021 Equitable Place-based Health and Care theme: If you were not able to come to the event but would like to know more about the EPHC theme and our current research, please click on the links below: